 These symptoms include:

 The first three things you should do after an automobile accident are: Call the police, call an attorney, and schedule an appointment with a licensed Chiropractor.
-Setting up an immediate exam is the most beneficial way to resolve any pain you may feel, as well as ensure that the chances of you experiencing some type of permanent damage or relapse are reduced.
+Setting up an immediate exam is the most beneficial way to resolve any pain you may feel, as well as ensure that the chances of you experiencing some permanent damage or relapse are reduced.
 The following methods serve as effective treatments for addressing short and long-term pain in most of our patients.

 Considered to be the most prevalent form of Chiropractic treatment, spinal manipulation, muscle relaxation, or stimulation consists of controlled stretches that are applied to your injured or impaired muscles.
 Depending on how restricted or rigid your muscles are, your Chiropractor may choose to use a more energetic approach when using various stretches.
 Your College Park Chiropractor may also concurrently apply pressure techniques, gently massaging areas that are most sensitive with their hands.